apache/cordova-cli/doc/readme.md

         cordova platform rm android --save

+- Remove `android` platform from the project and from `config.xml`.
+Run `npm uninstall` to remove it from the `node_modules` directory.

+        cordova platform rm android --save --fetch

 - List available and installed platforms with version numbers.
 This is useful to find version numbers when reporting issues:

         cordova platform ls